barrantesj1952/hello-world/README.md

 Hi Humasns!

-Roberto here, I like Node.js and Coffescript
+Roberto here, I like C# and Sql
 I've has intention to start my own project repository for a while.